jremillard/osm-changeset-classification/README.md

 The data/changeset.csv file was seeded with the file that Frederik Ramm posted to the talk-us list in Feb-2018 containing nodes that he suspected of being SPAM.

 ## Tools
-updatechangesetcache.py insures that the data\cache directory is up to date by downloading all of the changeset listed in data\changeset.csv.
+updatechangesetcache.py insures that the trainingdata\cache directory is up to date by downloading all of the changeset listed in trainingdata\changeset.csv.

 train.py trains the classifier.
 The classifier is heavily based on the [Keras newsgroup text classification sample application](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html)  .
-Instead of using the news group data, it instead uses the OSM changeset tags pulled from the data\cache directory.
+Instead of using the news group data, it instead uses the OSM changeset tags pulled from the trainingdata\cache directory.
 This is a pretty crude start, but the SPAM activity in OpenStreetMap is currently (2018) unsophisticated, so it should work well enough on the existing database for awhile.

-In the osmclassify\ directory is a ChangeSet class for downloading, loading, saving the cached changeset files in data\cached.
-The files in data\cache are a custom format streamlined for this task that are not standard OSM files.
+In the osmclassify\ directory is a ChangeSet class for downloading, loading, saving the cached changeset files in trainingdata\cached.
+The files in trainingdata\cache are a custom format streamlined for this task that are not standard OSM files.

 ## Known Dependencies